jacygao/jacygao.github.io/content/about.md

 I was also the engineering lead at PEXA working on PEXA's new international product before I joined Microsoft.

 I hold a Bachelor degree of Games Graphics Programming and a Master degree of Business Information Technology from RMIT University in Melbourne Australia.

+The opinions I express on my blog posts are my own personal views, not that of the institutions I work for.